rloustaunau13/TS-markdown-team1/typescript.md

 Typescript will produce compiler errors alerting the author in the scenorios where a behaviour is technically legal within javascript but may produce unexpected/unwanted behaviour.

+## TSC (Typescript Compiler)

+The Typescript Compiler, or tsc, is the tool responsible for converting Typescript code into JavaScript code, so it can be read by web browsers and Node.js.

+The TypeScript compiler works by removing all TypeScript specific features and converts the TypeScript code into pure JavaScript code.
+You can specify the details of the conversion using the tsconfig.json file, which will be explained more in depth in the Ts Config Basics section.

+The TypeScript Compiler is important because it checks for type safety at compile time, rather than at runtime, which can help developers catch errors early.

+You can find the instructions for installing the TypeScript Compiler and compiling a TypeScript file below.

+## Why and How Should I Use TypeScript?

+TypeScript should be used because it is an extension, or superset, of the JavaScript programming language.
+TypeScript solves many issues that developers ran into when using JavaScript while maintaining compatibility with the JavaScript environment.
+TypeScript's primary distinguishing feature is type safety and compile-time type checking which helps developers reduce bugs and errors.
+TypeScript also offers other additional features, such as support for generics and extended support for JavaScript's object-oriented programming through improvements in classes, interfances, and inheritance.

+You can use TypeScript simply by installing the TypeScript compiler.
+Because TypeScript must be converted, or transpiled, into JavaScript, you must install the TypeScript compiler by using the command

+`npm install -g typescript`

+After it is installed, you can compile a TypeScript file by running the command:

+`tsc file.ts`

+which will output a JavaScript file, which would be called file.js in this instance.
+You can use existing JavaScript files by changing the extension from .js to .ts and make gradual changes to the code over time that utilizes TypeScript's notable features.